Menu

 Saint Nicholas: The start of the gift-giving tradition:

-The story of Saint Nicholas is about a man famed for giving to those most vulnerable.
-One of the most famous tales of Saint Nicholas was of him secretly leaving coins for a vulnerable family by dropping them down their chimney.
+Saint Nicholas was known for his generosity, especially towards those most in need.
+One of the most famous stories tells of him secretly helping a vulnerable family by dropping coins down their chimney.

 The meaning of Christmas gift giving

-3 siblings laughing and laying on top of each other with Christmas gift presents
+Three siblings laughing and laying on top of each other with Christmas gift presents in front of them a lit up tree in the background

 Modern attitudes towards Christmas gift-giving

-For example, you could buy a gift that gives back to charity in someone's name.
+For example, you could buy a gift that gives back by donating in memory of a loved one.

 But you could help change that.
 Your gift could help a vulnerable child feel the magic of Christmas.